Fort Huachuca: History

 The installation was founded to counter the Chiricahua Apache threat and secure the border with Mexico during the Apache Wars.
 On 3 March 1877, Captain Samuel Marmaduke Whitside led two companies of the 6th Cavalry and chose a site at the base of the Huachuca Mountains that provided sheltering hills and a perennial stream.
 In 1882, Camp Huachuca was redesignated a fort.

 General Nelson A. Miles commanded Fort Huachuca as his headquarters in his campaign against Geronimo in 1886.
 After the surrender of Geronimo in 1886, the Apache threat was extinguished, but the army continued to operate Fort Huachuca because of its strategic border position.
 In 1913, the fort became the base for the "Buffalo Soldiers", the 10th Cavalry Regiment composed of African Americans.
 It served this purpose for twenty years.
 During General Pershing's failed Punitive Expedition of 1916–1917, he used the fort as a forward logistics and supply base.
 From 1916 to 1917, the base was commanded by Charles Young, the first African American to be promoted to colonel.
 He left for medical reasons.
 In 1933, the 25th Infantry Regiment replaced the 10th Cavalry at the fort.

 With the build-up during World War II, the fort had an area of 71253 acre, with quarters for 1,251 officers and 24,437 enlisted soldiers.
 The 92nd and 93rd Infantry Divisions, composed of African-American troops, trained at Huachuca.

 In 1947, the post was closed and turned over to the Arizona Game and Fish Department.
-However, at the outbreak of the Korean War, a January 1951 letter from the Secretary of the Air Force to the Governor of Arizona invoked the reversion clause of a 1949 deed.
+At the outbreak of the Korean War, a January 1951 letter from the Secretary of the Air Force to the Governor of Arizona invoked the reversion clause of a 1949 deed.
 On 1 February 1951 the U.S. Air Force took official possession of Fort Huachuca, making it one of the few army installations to have had an existence as an air base.
 The army retook possession of the base a month later and reopened the post in May 1951 to train engineers in airfield construction as part of the Korean War build up.
-The engineers built today's Libby Army Airfield.
+The engineers built today's Libby Army Airfield, named in honor of Korean War Medal of Honor recipient George D. Libby.
 On 1 May 1953, after the Korean War, the post was again placed on inactive status with only a caretaker detachment.